-Could you be the next target for a phisher?
+Could you be the next target for a phishing scheme?
 Is that term even familiar?
 Phishing is a method of trying to gather personal information using deceptive emails and websites.

 The word “phish” sounds like “fish.”
-This type of online criminal activity has been around for a long time.
+This online criminal activity has been around for a long time.
 But now it’s sneakier.
 Crooks are getting more sophisticated in their cyber attacks.

 When an entertainer on a stage makes a book or a person disappear, we enjoy that.
-But if the “trick” is someone who makes your entire back account disappear, that is very different.
+But if the “trick” is someone who makes your entire bank account disappear, that is very different.